TosbackCgusBridge-Bot/CGUs-versions/Okcupid/Privacy Policy.md

 We appreciate that you trust us with your information and we intend to always keep that trust.
 This starts with making sure you understand the information we collect, why we collect it, how it is used and your choices regarding your information.
 This Policy describes our privacy practices in plain language, keeping legal and technical jargon to a minimum.

-This Privacy Policy applies beginning May 25, 2018.
+This Privacy Policy applies beginning February 12, 2019.
 The previous version of this Privacy Policy, available here, will apply until then.

-EFFECTIVE DATE: May 25, 2018
+EFFECTIVE DATE: February 12, 2018

 1. WHO WE ARE